 Such an education will enable Grinnell College students to think ethically about global forces and social concerns in ways that inform their prospective commitments and professional choices.
 They will be prepared to express a global perspective to diverse audiences and to continue to learn about the complexity of the world after leaving Grinnell.

 These goals are intended to provide the task force and the college as a whole with an aspirational objective as well as a point of reference for ongoing assessment of our international programming and planning.
-During the coming year, the task force will develop a rubric in consultation with faculty and staff to define the experiences through which students achieve these abilities and measure their attainment.
-The goals also shape the first of our overall recommendations.
+Following the recommendation of the ACE external report, the Institute for Global Engagement will collaborate with campus constituencies to revise them to include a greater emphasis on student action in addition to knowledge.
+The institute will work with the faculty, the Center for Teaching, Learning, and Assessment, and the Assessment Committee to identify appropriate mechanisms through which we can best ensure attainment of these goals for our students.
+It will also consider how to relate them to the college's broader learning goals as part of our preparation for accreditation by the Higher Learning Commission.